 When it comes to marketing service businesses, it’s all about the “know, like and trust” factor and this can only come from building relationships that come through value based conversations.

-Are you actually adding value with each conversation or are you just pitching and hoping they buy?
+Are you adding value with each conversation or are you just pitching and hoping they buy?

 Yes, we want people to buy, but we also want them to stay for longer.
-For this to happen, it all starts with building relationships that matter, and this comes from having conversations that matter.
+It all starts with building relationships that matter and this comes from having conversations that matter.

 4. Brand Building Delivery

 The way you deliver your solution also determines where you are in your market.
 Though not everyone is cut out for “high-end” delivery, we can all make an effort – regardless of the marketing strategy to ensure the experience prospects and clients get in our business are above and beyond expectations.